thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 Visit the [WP to Twitter translations page](http://translate.joedolson.com/projects/wp-to-twitter) to see how complete these are.

 Translations available (in order of completeness):
-Japanese, Dutch, French, Italian, Russian, Danish, Catalan, Portuguese (Brazil), Spanish (Spain), Chinese (Taiwan), German, Romanian, Estonian, Polish, Lithuanian, Ukrainian, Irish, Swedish, Turkish
+Japanese, Dutch, French, Italian, Russian, Danish, Catalan, Portuguese (Brazil), Spanish (Spain), Chinese (Taiwan), German, Romanian, Estonian, English (Australia), Polish, Lithuanian, Ukrainian, Irish, Swedish, Turkish

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!